 I wrote a lot of posts on this matter but people don’t get it for some weird reason.
 Most people make the same mistakes or give the same advice to others.
 People fuck around but feel empty.
 People travel to find themselves but they only find unhappiness.
 They’re on the quest to escape pain but you can’t escape it.
 You need to accept the pain.
 You need to learn from that pain.
 It’s hard, trust me on this one.

 Pain and my blog

-I once wrote a blogpost that my blog was not like all the others.
+I once wrote a blog post that my blog was not like all the others.
 Most bloggers share one failure and pretend that their whole life is a success story.
 People get a completely wrong image and can never be satisfied with their own lives.
 I do the opposite.
-I shared my story but I keep on sharing my pain while I’m turning my life in a real success story.
+I shared my story but I keep on sharing my pain while I’m turning my life into a real success story.
 There’s no point in being fake.

 Did you like this post?
-It’s a part from my upcoming book that I rewrote to make sure that it would fit into a blogpost.
+It’s a part of my upcoming book that I rewrote to make sure that it would fit into a blog post.
 The book will be finished by the end of next month if everything goes well.

 It’s now possible to follow me on Patreon as well.
 It’s a place where you can support me for all the free content that I share.